Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

  - This page will allow the parent/guardians to sign up their child to a bookclub near them.
 They will be able to specify the area nearest them.
  - The user will be asked to submit their name, their child's name and an email address.
  - A contact section under the sign up shows the bookclub address, a map, and a youtube video of the latest book.

+ UX : A First Time or Returning user will want to sign their child up for a class.
+ UX : A First Time user will want to find the bookclubs main contact information and location.

 ![Sign Up](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/signup_form.jpg)